 |The Master (Tom Neyman) in the newly restored Manos: The Hands of Fate.|

-Like most, I knew nothing before January 30, 1993, of a low-budget, no-talent horror movie shot in 1966 by Texas insurance salesman Hal Warren.
+Like most people, I knew nothing before January 30, 1993, of a low-budget, no-talent horror movie shot in 1966 by Texas insurance salesman Hal Warren.
 That’s when Mystery Science Theatre 3000 plucked Manos: The Hands of Fate from its obscurity for a ritual roasting, with astral exile Joel Hodgson and his mechanical sidekicks Servo and Crow T. Robot tossing barbs from the silhouetted theater seats of their spaceship prison, the Satellite of Love.
 Though fondly recalled by fans, it was a good-but-not-great MST3K episode.
 The premise of Manos was familiar—a Middle American family on vacation wander off the main road and drive straight to the hell house of a prairie cult—but everything about it, from the dialogue to the framing to the narcoleptic acting, was so hopelessly, unamusingly off that even these cleverest of cosmo-hecklers never quite found the funny zone.
 (The best joke came early: “What are we, about a half-hour into this movie?”
 “I’m afraid it’s more like a minute.”)

 But those hands of fate wouldn’t let some of us go.
 A bit of flotsam flapping silently in desolate stretches of memory, Manos seemed to represent the very nadir of human creativity.
 It didn’t have what other beloved cult movies have: vigor, humor, outré attitude, some vestige of style, however misbegotten or inaccessible.
 Plan 9 from Outer Space looked like Howard Hawks in comparison, Pink Flamingos like Vincente Minnelli.
 Manos was slow, sleazy, dirty, ugly, stupid, shrill, discombobulated, and generally irritating.
 Especially in the filthy Mesozoic print screened on the Satellite, it was hard to see, hard to hear, and impossible to comprehend.
 It posited no normality and promoted no values.
 And finally it stuck, I suppose, for all of those reasons: some raw reptilian life unmediated by abstract intelligence, and only barely by civilization, had been caught here—as it can’t be caught by studio filmmaking, or even, anymore, by its aspiring independent cousin.
 So while it may not have been completely surprising to see Hal Warren’s folly return to general consciousness years later on the shoulders of a cult, the news that it was to be given a painstaking archival restoration seemed a bizarre, belabored joke.

 Manos has zero straight entertainment value, and precious little camp appeal.
 What it has is its own thickheaded singularity and a not-bad back-story.
 Hoping to break into the entertainment business (or maybe just out of the insurance business), Hal Warren scrounged up funds, camera, and cast, shooting at a ranch outside El Paso.
 He also wrote the script, about a wayward family who blunder upon the malefic domain of the Master (Tom Neyman), a Satanist with a harem of wives and a twitching, bowlegged henchman named Torgo (John Reynolds).
 Warren played the husband and father, with beauty-pageant competitor Diane Mahree as his wife and Jackey Neyman (“Master”’s real-life daughter) as their child.
-The film was shot fast and edited in an afternoon; incredibly, Warren gave it a black-tie premiere in an El Paso theater, where it was met with laughter, squirms, and the resolve of all present to forget the evening had ever happened.
+The film was shot fast and edited in an afternoon; incredibly, Warren gave it a black-tie premiere in an El Paso theater, where it was met first with laughter, then with squirms, and finally with the resolve of all present to forget the evening had ever happened.

-A resolve broken by the MST3K zap, which inspired the curious to seek out the picture’s production history and surviving traces.
+That resolve was broken by the MST3K zap, which inspired the curious to seek out the picture’s production history and surviving traces.
 Film scholar Ben Solovey discovered an original 16-millimeter work print; a Kickstarter campaign bought the restoration.
 That effort has culminated in an excellent new DVD release from Synapse Films, which includes a making-of documentary, audio commentaries, before-and-after comparisons, and even a Manos puppet show.
 The puppets are significantly more winning, and hardly less lifelike, than their fleshly originators, and the documentary is full of interesting information.
 (Example: all of the film’s numerous female voices were dubbed by a single, unknown Dallas voice actress.)
 The restoration itself is remarkable, evidencing every penny of the crowd-funded $48,000.
 The clarity of grain and depth of color almost ease you past questioning whether the detail you’re marveling at (say, the grime caked into an actor’s elbow) truly needs to be seen so clearly.

-The Manos back-story has become front-story, with factional feuds ongoing between various parties—including Hal Warren’s son, who claims, problematically, that the film’s re-release infringes copyrights that are legally his; Jackey Neyman, who markets homemade Manos merchandise; and, unlikeliest by far, a New Zealander named Rupert Talbot Munch, Sr., who is obstreperously obsessed with creating a Manos sequel featuring the surviving cast members plus, in the words of writer Jake Rossen, “musical numbers, break-dancing, and as many as 120 brides in an erotic grappling session.”
+The Manos back-story has become front-story, with factional feuds ongoing between various parties—including Hal Warren’s son, who claims, problematically, that the film’s re-release infringes copyrights that are legally his; Jackey Neyman, who markets homemade Manos merchandise; and, unlikeliest by far, a New Zealander named Rupert Talbot Munch, Sr., who is obsessed with creating a Manos sequel featuring the surviving cast members plus, in the words of writer Jake Rossen, “musical numbers, break-dancing, and as many as 120 brides in an erotic grappling session.”

 All of which seems to stem somehow from the kernels of craziness rattling about in the dissociative frames of the film itself.
 Almost nothing about Manos makes sense.
 The character of Torgo, with his lolling head, drooping eyelids, palsied hands, and bulbous kneecaps, is odd beyond reckoning.
 (John Reynolds is supposed to have been on acid during the filming, and he shot himself to death shortly after.)
 The “eclectic” soundtrack combines piano glissandi, bossa nova beats bending into contemplative jazz duets, and even, over a sudden cut to necking teenagers, rockabilly. (“Come on and do a thing with me,” drools the tenth-rate Elvis, doing for seduction what Donald Trump does for statesmanship.)
 The film is misogynist in the exploitation manner, with its useless wife, its daughter whose dubbed falsetto makes the skin crawl, and its endless shots of the Master’s jealous wives catfighting in the dust while protecting their hair and eyeshadow.
 (This is offset somewhat by Warren’s no doubt inadvertent portrayal of the husband as an incompetent blowhard, his every lurching show of masculinity taking the family a step closer to doom, and by the ponderous pomposity of the Master himself: “Silence!” he commands, though no one is talking.)
 Then there are the details which in some other context would be called grace notes but in Manos simply appear as elements of a joke the film doesn’t know it’s telling—e.g., the opening pan across an expanse of yellow desert that resolves on a receptacle stenciled with the words “Deposit waste.”